What should your book look like?

 If you don’t meet these standard graphic design book layouts when creating your indie-published book, you run the risk of scaring off readers, because they’ll instinctively pick up that something is wrong with the book because it doesn’t meet their expectations.

 Now, there’s nothing wrong with breaking with tradition to innovate— it’s what gave us the whole boom in indie-publishing in the first place.
 But in the case of book design, these conventions and industry standards came into being for a reason.

 They all serve to make a book a little easier to read and understand in some way, so it’s worth knowing the basics of good book design before you make any choices before you do your own thing.

 What are the key elements in book design?

 Let’s look at a few key elements of book design that you can apply to your project, no matter what kind of book you’re publishing and what program you’re using to lay it out.

-These style guidelines mostly apply to print books, but they’re good practice for eBooks as well.
+These style guidelines mostly apply to print books, but they’re good practice for ebooks as well.

 Every book needs front matter that discusses what’s going on, who wrote the book, and so on.
 One of the first pages, on the left-hand side, should be the colophon, that page that has all the copyright information.

-At a minimum, your colophon should include your copyright notice (that you wrote the book, the year you wrote it, and that you hold copyright) as well as basic contact information.
+At a minimum, your colophon should include your copyright notice (that you wrote the book, the year you wrote it, and that you hold the copyright) as well as basic contact information.

 If you want, you can also include the name of the publishing company, if you have one, as well as the book’s print and digital ISBNs.